franklinfarahani/franklin.codes/content/blog/understanding-the-useeffect-hook-mindset/index.md

 ---
-title: Understanding the useEffect Hook
+title: Understanding the useEffect Hook Mindset
 date: "2019-06-17"
 description: The trick to understanding useEffect is to figure out what your side effect should be "synced" with, rather than "when" it is happening.
 tags: ["Hooks", "React"]